 Trash Bowl

-A ‘trash bowl’ is just any… random bowl you have lurking about your pantry!
-For me it’s a big plastic bowl that I have for the longest time ever.
+A “trash bowl” doesn’t have to be fancy.
+Just any random bowl lurking in your pantry works.
+For me, it’s a big plastic bowl I’ve had forever.
 You don’t have to (and shouldn’t!) purchase a bowl specifically for this.

-After I’m done prepping, I can just dump out the whole bowl in my main bigger trash bin.
+When I’m done prepping, I just dump the whole bowl into the main trash bin and keep going.
+Simple, fast, and flow-friendly.

 Storage Containers (glass or BPA-free plastic)